Special Educational Needs Policy

 Mrs Brettle works extremely closely with all outside agencies, in particular Health and Social Care.
 She also works closely with the school governor to ensure that they are up to date with all legislation and relevant procedures and practices in school.
 The school health advisor provides a monthly drop in clinic at school for children and families.

 Compliments and Complaints.

 We aim to provide the best quality provision and education for all children.
 We welcome your compliments and value any suggestions you may have to help us to continue to improve and develop our provisions.
 We encourage you to tell us what you like and put it in writing.
 This enables us to follow up any suggestions and it provides us with a paper trail, which is important for our growth.

 Sometimes you may have a complaint, if this is the case, we strongly urge you to air this as soon as the issue arises, in the first instance with either Mrs Brettle or Mrs Walker.
 This will allow us to investigate your concern immediately and hopefully resolve the issue and find a solution that you are happy with.

 If this fails your next step would be to speak to Mrs Rawlinson the Head Teacher, she will then takes steps to investigate and rectify your concerns.
-If you are still unhappy with the outcome, you could inform the Chair of Governors, Mr S Crane.
+If you are still unhappy with the outcome, you could inform the Chair of Governors, Mr Tim Gallagher.
 This should be done in writing via the school.
-Mr Crane will then conduct his own investigation.
+Mr Tim Gallagher will then conduct his own investigation.